DOI-USGS/nhdplusTools/README.md

 referencing and catchment indexing.
 Both operate on features represented by points, lines, and polygons. `nhdplusTools` should eventually support both linear and catchment indexing.

-##### Refactoring
-The `nhdplusTools` package was started based on a set of tools to refactor the NHDPlusV2 network.
-The concept of refactoring as intended here includes:

-1) aggregating catchments into groups based on existing network topology,
-2) collapsing catchment topology to eliminate small catchments,
-3) splitting large or long catchments to create a more uniform catchment size distribution.

-This type of functionality is especially relevant to modeling applications that need specific modeling unit characteristics but wish to preserve the network as much as possible for interoperability with other applications that use the NHDPlus network.

 ### Data Model
 Given that `nhdplusTools` is focused on working with NHDPlus data, the NHDPlus